Asymptotic cohomology vanishing and a converse to the Andreotti-Grauert theorem on surfaces: Introduction

 \section{Introduction}

-On a complex projective manifold, positivity concept of a line bundle is important.
-In particular, positive line bundles are fundamental in the theory of several complex variables and algebraic geometry.
-They are characterized in various ways.
-For instance, some positive multiple gives an embedding to the projective space (geometric characterization), all higher cohomology groups of some positive multiple are zero (cohomological characterization), and the intersection number with any subvariety is positive (numerical characterization).
-In this paper, we attempt to generalize these characterizations to a $q$-positive line bundle.
+In complex geometry, the positivity concept plays an important role.
+In particular, a positive line bundle is fundamental and important in the theory of several complex variables and algebraic geometry.
+For this reason, a positive line bundle has been characterized in various ways.
+For example, some positive multiple gives an embedding to the projective space (geometric characterization), all higher cohomology groups of some positive multiple are zero (cohomological characterization), and the intersection number with any subvariety is positive (numerical characterization).
+The purpose of this paper is to generalize these characterizations to a {\textit{$q$-positive}} line bundle.

-Let $X$ be a compact complex manifold of dimension $n$, $L$ a holomorphic line bundle on $X$ and $q$ an integer with $0\leq q \leq n-1$.
-Sometimes we suppose that $X$ is K\"ahler or projective.
-The purpose of this paper is to investigate a relation between $q$-positivity and cohomological $q$-ampleness of a line bundle.
-The fundamental results for relations are discussed in \cite{DPS96}.
-K$\mathrm{\ddot{u}}$ronya and Totaro algebraically investigate cohomological $q$-ampleness of a line bundle (see for instance \cite{Kur10}, \cite{Tot10}).
+Throughout this paper, let $X$ be a compact complex manifold of dimension $n$, $L$ a (holomorphic) line bundle on $X$ and $q$ an integer with $0\leq q \leq n-1$.
+Sometimes we may assume that $X$ is K\"ahler or projective.

+In this paper, we study relations between the $q$-positivity and the cohomological $q$-amplitude of a line bundle.
+The fundamental relations are discussed in \cite{DPS96}.
+K$\mathrm{\ddot{u}}$ronya and Totaro investigated the cohomological $q$-amplitude of a line bundle in terms of algebraic geometry (see \cite{Kur10}, \cite{Tot10}).
+We consider a $q$-ample line bundle in terms of complex geometry.
+Let us recall the definition of a $q$-positive (cohomologically $q$-ample) line bundle.

-\begin{defi} (1) A holomorphic line bundle $L$ on $X$ is called \textit{$q$-positive}, if there exists a (smooth) hermitian metric $h$ whose Chern curvature $\sqrt{-1}\Theta_{h}(L)$ has at least $(n-q)$ positive eigenvalues at any point on $X$ as a $(1,1)$-form. \\ (2) A holomorphic line bundle $L$ on $X$ is called \textit{cohomologically $q$-ample}, if for any coherent sheaf $\mathcal{F}$ on $X$ there exists a positive integer $m_{0}=m_{0}(\mathcal{F})>0$ such that
+\begin{defi} (1) A holomorphic line bundle $L$ on $X$ is called \textit{$q$-positive}, if there exists a (smooth) hermitian metric $h$ whose Chern curvature $\sqrt{-1}\Theta_{h}(L)$ has at least $(n-q)$ positive eigenvalues at any point on $X$ as a $(1,1)$-form. \\ \ \ \ \ (2) A holomorphic line bundle $L$ on $X$ is called \textit{cohomologically $q$-ample}, if for any coherent sheaf $\mathcal{F}$ on $X$ there exists a positive integer $m_{0}=m_{0}(\mathcal{F})>0$ such that

-\end{defi} Note that $0$-positive is positive in the usual sense.
-Of course, positive is equivalent to ample.
-In the classical notation, $q$-positivity coincides with $(q+1)$-convexity.
-Our notation differs from that of \cite{Tot10}.
-In \cite{Tot10}, cohomologically $q$-ample is called (naive) $q$-ample.

-Andreotti and Grauert prove that $q$-positivity of a line bundle leads cohomological $q$-ampleness (see \cite[Th\'eor\`em 14]{AG62}).
-It is of interest to know whether a converse implication of the Andreotti-Grauert theorem holds.
-It has been an open problem for a long time.
-Of course it is true in the case of $q=0$, which is the characterization of an ample line bundle by Serre.
-We approach this problem in this paper.